-Stephen A. Court NAMTEC
+Dr. Stephen A. Court, National Metals Technology Centre (NAMTEC)

-A report to Materials UK by the National Metals Technology Centre (NAMTEC), December 2007.
+A report to Materials UK by the National Metals Technology Centre (NAMTEC), April 2008.

-Care has been taken to ensure that the contents of this report are accurate, but NAMTEC does not accept responsibility for errors or for information which is found to be misleading.
-Suggestions for, or descriptions of, the use of products or suppliers, or the application of products or methods of working are for information purposes only, and NAMTEC accepts no liability in respect thereof.
-Before using information contained within this report, the user should make certain that any products supplied by companies listed in this report are suitable for their purpose.
+Care has been taken to ensure that the content of this report is accurate, but NAMTEC does not accept responsibility for errors, omissions or for subsequent use of this information.
+Before using information contained within this report, the user should make certain that any products supplied by companies listed in the report are suitable for purpose.